Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Titans stats and trends

-- Tennessee is 4-0 against the spread and 4-0 overall this season when the team notches more than 28.7 points.
+- Tennessee is 4-0 against the spread and 4-0 overall in games when it records more than 28.7 points.

-- When Tennessee totals more than 385.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Tennessee amasses over 385.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Titans have 12 giveaways this season, while the Texans have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.